systemetric/shepherd/sheepsrc/docs/batteries.md

 Two 11.1V 2200mAh LiPo Batteries.
  One battery charger.
  One battery charging bag.
  You must not use any batteries, chargers, bags or cables **not** explicitly authorised by **Hills Road RoboCon**.
-If you have any doubts or wish to request permission to use a battery, charger, charging bag or battery cable not provided by **Hills Road RoboCon**, please contact <mailto:robotics@hrsfc.ac.uk>.
+If you have any doubts or wish to request permission to use a battery, charger, charging bag or battery cable not provided by **Hills Road RoboCon**, please contact [robotics@hrsfc.ac.uk](mailto:robotics@hrsfc.ac.uk).

 :::warning